The Basics of Hearing and Hearing Loss

 Psychosocial effects of hearing loss

-Because of the inability to hear clearly, people with hearing loss tend to withdraw from social interactions.
+People with hearing loss are unable to hear clearly.
+They tend to withdraw from social interactions.
 They miss parts of conversations, resulting in confusion and frustration.
 Denial is common and family relationships are often strained when the sufferer ignores or misunderstands verbal communication.

 The part of the brain that normally receives signals from the inner ear (auditory cortex) starts to shut down from lack of use and this can affect other parts of the brain.